Cartwright, Newfoundland and Labrador: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Cartwright, Labrador had a population of 439 living in 204 of its 243 total private dwellings, a change of from its 2016 population of 427.
 With a land area of 5.87 km2, it had a population density of in 2021.

 Climate

-Cartwright has a subarctic climate (Dfc) with very snowy winters and short, mild summers.
+Cartwright has a subarctic climate (Dfc) with long cold and very snowy winters, and short, cool summers.
 Owing to its maritime location, the winters are however a little milder than on most of the Labrador Peninsula, but snow depth from the stormy Icelandic Low, which circulates cold and saturated air around the region, is extreme: it averages around 160 cm at its peak early in March and has reached as high as 351 cm on April 7, 2003.
 Snow is usually fully melted early in June and is established again in early November.
 Unlike most of Labrador, there is no permafrost because of the insulation from the deep snow cover, although the annual mean temperature is 0.4 C.